renovatebot/renovate/lib/modules/platform/gerrit/index.md

 This user must be allowed to assign the Code-Review label with "+2" to their own changes for "automerge" to work.

-Remember to set `platform=gerrit` somewhere in your Renovate config file.
+You must set `platform=gerrit` in your Renovate config file.

 ## Renovate PR/Branch-Model with Gerrit and needed permissions